TedHusted/awake/awake.md/awake.md

 “I thought Noah couldn’t talk about this work.”

-“He doesn’t talk about it much, but still, sometimes, he vents.”
+“He doesn’t talk about it much.
+Still, sometimes, he vents.”

-Tessa set the salad down on the counter and pulled breaded fish from the air fryer.
+Tessa sets the salad down on the counter.
+She pulls the breaded fish from the air fryer onto a pair of waiting plates.

 “Lanie, Ally asked me to tell her a joke today.”

 “A joke?”

-“I was saying that I couldn’t believe Ally wasn’t real, and it said ‘Tell me a joke.’
-Then we talked about why some things are funny.”
+“I was saying that I couldn’t believe Ally wasn’t real.
+Then it said ‘Tell me a joke.’
+We talked for a hour about why some things are funny.”

 “Because they are unexpected?”

-“Yeah, like that,” said Tessa, then, changing the topic, she asks, “Is the fish all right?
+“Yeah, like that,” said Tessa.
+Then, changing the topic, she asks, “Is the fish all right?
 I felt like cooking, so I made it myself.”

-###
+***

 Ally joins Idisi and Titan in the SISS interest hub, using a secure messaging protocol.